 - Contact Member Services staff to obtain a benefit estimate, or use the Benefit Estimator to calculate your own estimate.

 - Increase your years of retirement service by purchasing service credit.
 You may be eligible to pay with personal check, payroll deduction, retirement account rollover and/or salary advance.

 6-12 Months Before Retirement

-- Obtain an updated benefit estimate from a retirement services representative or the Online Benefit Estimator.
+- Obtain an updated benefit estimate from Member Services staff or the Benefit Estimator.

 - If you were married during your career but later divorced or legally separated, your ex-spouse may have a “community property interest” in your KCERA benefit.
 If so, please provide KCERA with a copy of your Judgment, Joinder and court-approved Domestic Relations Order (DRO).
 KCERA cannot issue your first retirement payment until these documents are on file.